DE 18 ANOS

 “It's a big pit for your small cadaver

 But you would be wider than you were in the world

 It´s the part that belongs to you in this latifundium”.

-From where I come, is hard to make students come to class (and stay awake after a long day - and I am also talking about the online learners - and keep them studying.
-Harder is to make them socially aware of themselves, their options and importance as individuals and as brazilian citizen.
+From where I come, it´s hard to make students come to class (and stay awake after a long day of working) and keep them studying.
+Harder is to make them socially aware of themselves, their options and their importance as individuals and as brazilian citizen.
 One ne of my most sucessfull tools to get to them is the humor: sometimes i know how to be a clown. :)

 Far more than to teach, be a professor gave/give me the opportunity to listen, share and connect to incredible, wise, sensitive, solid - and hopeful people.

-It was fascinating to understand how ironic and bitter Santa Catarina´s state capital city name is, since 1889: Florianópolis.
-Many brazilians believe, wrongfully, the actual island´s name just reflects its beauty: "flor" means flower in portuguese.
+It was fascinating to understand how ironic and bitter Santa Catarina´s state capital city name is - since 1889: Florianópolis.
+Many brazilians believe - wrongfully - the actual island´s name just reflects its beauty: "flor" means flower in portuguese.

 I split my attention into: gender studies; TV and movie narratives; feminism; LGBTIQ + and other social movements audiovisual production; history of the human body in photography; documental photography; direction of photography, webdocumentary, storytelling, educational design, student engagement, visual attention and m-learningg and social marketing.

 You can see some of the audiovisual graduation projects and classroom TV works I supervised (or produced), here in my Youtube channel.